AdobeDocs/experience-manager-core-components.fr-FR/help/using/guidelines.md

 ## Archétype de projet AEM {#aem-project-archetype}

-[L’archétype de projet AEM](overview.md) crée un projet Adobe Experience Manager minimal comme point de départ pour vos projets, y compris un exemple helloworld de composant HTL personnalisé avec SlingModels pour la logique et l’implémentation appropriée des composants principaux avec le modèle de proxy recommandé.
+[The AEM Project Archetype](overview.md) creates a minimal Adobe Experience Manager project as a starting point for your own projects, including an example of custom HTL components with SlingModels for the logic and proper implementation of the Core Components with the recommended proxy pattern.

 **À lire aussi :**